Top 10 Greek Mythology Stories

 Herakles married princess of Thebes Megara and had two sons with her.
 But he was not to rest peaceful of Hera's vengeance.
 The goddess inflicted him with a fit of madness during which he killed his own children.

 When he came to, overcome with grief, he took to the Oracle of Delphi to have Pyhtia instruct him on how he would expiate himself.
-The sentence was that he'd have to serve Eurystheus, king of Tiryns and Mycenae, for twelve years.
-As part of his servitude, Eurystheus compelled him to perform twelve feats so difficult that seemed impossible.
+The sentence was that he'd have to serve Eurystheus, king of Tiryns and Mycenae, for a period of twelve years.
+As part of the hero's servitude, King Eurystheus compelled him to perform twelve feats so hard that they seemed impossible.

 Not to forget 50 Greek heroes and a speaking ship.